 A Closer Look at How Top U.S. Nursing Schools Evaluate ACT Scores

-At the University of Pennsylvania School of Nursing, students dive into nursing coursework from their first year, blending general education with clinical experiences that begin in the sophomore spring semester.
-Admission to this highly ranked program requires applying through UPenn’s centralized undergraduate process, which includes submitting ACT or SAT scores, transcripts, and recommendation letters.
-While the School of Nursing does not publish specific ACT data for its students, UPenn’s broader admissions statistics offer a clue: the middle 50% of its admitted class of 2023 scored between 33 and 35 a near-perfect range.
-This suggests that nursing applicants need exceptionally strong ACT results to align with the university’s competitive standards.
-Beyond scores, UPenn values a demonstrated passion for patient care, a curiosity about healthcare challenges, and a solid foundation in sciences, particularly chemistry, as evidenced by its graduates’ 92% NCLEX pass rate since 2009.
+At the UPenn School of Nursing, students begin their studies in nursing in the first year, mixing their general education with clinical experience that starts in the spring semester of the sophomore year.
+Being a university of high ranking, admission to this program requires students to apply through UPenn in their centralized undergraduate process, along with submitting ACT/SAT scores, transcripts, and letters of recommendation.
+The School of Nursing does not publish specific ACT data for their students, but the broader University admission statistics would give us a discernment; the middle 50% of those admitted in the class of 2023 scored between 33 and 35, which is near a perfect score.
+This offers an indication that nursing applicants would require superlative ACT scores in compatibility with the university’s competitive standards.
+UPenn seeks beyond grades for candidates that will demonstrate their sincere interest toward patient care, curiosity on medical issues, and a firm background of sciences, especially chemistry, which showed with a 92% NCLEX pass rate by its graduates since 2009.

-Finally, the University of California, Los Angeles (UCLA) School of Nursing admits students into its four-year BSN from the freshman year, requiring both a university application and a supplemental nursing application.
-ACT scores for UCLA’s 2019 admitted class ranged from 30 to 35 for the middle 50%, paired with unweighted GPAs of 3.92 to 4.00.
-Despite no minimum score requirement, the program’s selectivity of accepting only 50 freshmen and 10 transfers annually means applicants must pair high ACT results with a compelling statement of purpose and strong recommendations to stand out.
+Lastly, the University of California, Los Angeles (UCLA) School of Nursing admits to its four-year BSN directly out of high school, requiring both a university application and a supplemental nursing application.
+In 2019, the ACT scores for admitted UCLA nursing students were in the middle 50%: 30 to 35 (with unweighted GPAs from 3.92 to 4.00).
+UCLA nursing has no minimum score to apply, but for the selective program accepting 50 freshmans applicants (with about 10 transfers accepted each year), students must submit their ACT scores supplemented with a strong statement of purpose or rationale for applying to the school and strong letters of recommendation.

 Practical Strategies to Improve Your ACT Score and Strengthen Your Nursing School Application